About Personal Mental Training and Me

 Persistent negative thoughts tend to fix us in one place.
 They awaken deep fears and dread of both the present and the future even if the present is relatively safe and calm.

 I’m an artist, by which I mean that I bring creativity to everything that I do.

 I trained as a Dietitian in the time before “Healthy Eating” became the popular focus that it is today.
 The up-side is, that I got to meet the people who did all the groundwork.
-Researchers such as Dr Linus Pauling, Doctors Gordon and Barbara Latto of both the McCarrison Society and the Vegetarian Society, the magnificent Leslie Kenton, Health and Beauty Editor for Harpers & Queen magazine in London, the Henry Doubleday Research Association now known as Garden Organic and many other pioneers who highlighted the crucial role of Nutrition in the prevention and cure of degenerative disease.
+Researchers such as Dr Linus Pauling, Doctors Gordon and Barbara Latto of both the McCarrison Society and the Vegetarian Society, the magnificent Leslie Kenton, Health and Beauty Editor for Harpers & Queen magazine in London, Lawrence D Hills and Hilda Cherry Hills of the Henry Doubleday Research Association now known as Garden Organic and many other pioneers who highlighted the crucial role of Nutrition in the prevention and cure of degenerative disease.
 Our food choices have an impact on both our body and our mind.
 When we no longer have to eat simply to survive, we have a tendency to make food choices that are often counter-intuitive to our well-being, with instant gratification taking the place of good sense.

 Being responsible for how you feel, mentally and physically, is a true art.

 Our brains are remarkable.
 They deserve our attention.
 We really need to use them in a more creative way, rather than simply cramming them with facts and junk mail.
 One of the best uses to which we can apply our brains, is creating our own happiness.